Days at Sea

 There is no doubt that Climate Change is the key challenge we all face now.
 That is why we have chosen to contribute to the United Nations’ Sustainable Development Goals (SDGs) 13 Climate Action and 14 Life Below Water with our row.

-As a thank you to the ports that welcome us in Japan, Christian Havrehed and Sun Haibin have therefore pledged six Xu Fu Environmental Scholarships to 13 – 18 years old students from these ports.
+As a thank you to the ports that welcome us in Japan, Christian Havrehed and Sun Haibin have therefore pledged two Xu Fu Environmental Scholarships to 13 – 18 years old students from these ports.

 “Before I came to AP Spring Camp, I felt that solving environmental problems was up to someone else, so I was reluctant to do anything.
 When I was at camp, I actively considered that it was up to me and started to take action.
 Being surrounded by the warmth of the locals who have experienced the impact of environmental disaster was a truly valuable experience.”